cran/mirai/README.md

 Minimalist async evaluation framework for R.

-Lightweight parallel code execution, local or distributed across the network.
+Lightweight parallel code execution and distributed computing.

-Designed for simplicity, a ‘mirai’ evaluates an arbitrary expression asynchronously, resolving automatically upon completion.
+Designed for simplicity, a ‘mirai’ evaluates an R expression asynchronously, on local or network resources, resolving automatically upon completion.

-Leverages ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen) to provide efficient task scheduling, scalability beyond R connection limits, and transports faster than TCP/IP for inter-process communications.
+Features efficient task scheduling, scalability beyond R connection limits, and transports faster than TCP/IP for inter-process communications, courtesy of ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen).

 `mirai()` returns a ‘mirai’ object immediately. ‘mirai’ (未来 みらい) is Japanese for ‘future’.

-The asynchronous ‘mirai’ task runs in an ephemeral or persistent process, spawned locally or distributed across the network.

 {mirai} has a tiny pure R code base, relying solely on {nanonext}, a high-performance binding for the ‘NNG’ (Nanomsg Next Gen) C library with